strimzi/strimzi-kafka-operator/api-conversion/README.md

 With Strimzi's CRD evolving, there needs to be a way to easily migrate existing CR configuration to the new CRD schema.
 That is why we introduced the `v1beta2` version of the schema which removes several deprecated fields.
-To make it as easy as possible to convert the existing custom resources, we provide this conversion tool.
+To make it as easy as possible to convert existing Strimzi custom resources, a conversion tool is provided.

 The tool can operate in two modes:
 * Converting YAML files